GSA/sinwebapp/docs/DEVELOPMENT.md

 ### B. Superuser

 The superuser of the database is controlled by environment variabless, DJANGO_SUPERUSER_*.
 These variables are loaded into it the initialization script and passed into Django while it is starting up.
-The local environment variables are set in the <i>/env/local.env</i> file, the docker environment variables are set in the <i>/env/container.env</i> file, while the cloud environment variables need to be set manually with the <i>cf cli</i>.
+The local environment variables are set in the <i>/env/local.sh</i> script, the docker environment variables are set in the <i>/env/container.env</i> file, while the cloud environment variables can set manually with the <i>cf cli</i> or loaded in through the <i>/env/cloud.sh</i> script when invoking the <i>/scripts/setup-cloud-env.sh</i> script.

 ### C. App Structure

 The <b>django</b> backend application is broken into several component apps: <i>api</i>, <i>authentication</i> and <i>core</i>.
 The <i>core</i> app sets up the basic framework necessary for a django app to function.
-While the application utilizes the external library <i>cg-django-uaa</i> for more of its authentication and authorization, the <i>authentication</i> app is responsible for some application specific customization.
+While the application utilizes the external library <i>cg-django-uaa</i> for most of its authentication and authorization, the <i>authentication</i> app is responsible for some application specific customization.
 The <i>api</i> app provides endpoints that exposeS the database to user queries.

 ## 3. Building and Pushing